NightFright2k19/doom_sbardef/README.md

 **1) Crispy with Labels**<br>
 <a href="https://github.com/fabiangreffrath/crispy-doom" target= "_blank">Crispy Doom</a> fullscreen HUD with labels.
 Features armor type indicator as a bonus.
 I've de﻿cided to replace the labels for the ammo types with weapon slot numbers to provide maximum compatibility with mods which change ammo names.<br>
 ![01_crispy](https://github.com/user-attachments/assets/2f9fcffb-7085-495b-be1f-c8e53d6466d2)
+<em>Note: Slot numbers are used by default.
+You may additionally load <a href="https://github.com/NightFright2k19/doom_sbardef/blob/main/extras/ammo_names.pk3" target= "_blank">this small patch (1 KB)</a> to restore standard ammo names for Doom.</em>
 <br>

 **2) Nightdive-Like with Labels**<br>